ecs-vlc/COMP6248/docs/index.md

 ## Online Quizzes

-There will be two assessed online-quizzes; I'm planning for these to be on the 10th March and 5th May.
+There will be two assessed online-quizzes; We are planning for these to be on the 9th March and 11th May.
 These will be available on blackboard for a 24 hour period and once started you must complete them within one hour.

 ## Coursework assignment

 Information on the coursework assignment (worth 40% of the module) is [here](coursework.html).

+{% comment %}
 <!---
 ## Additional Lecture Notes

 Additional Notes from Lectures 5 and 8 can be found [here](handouts/KateNotes.pdf) -->
+{% endcomment %}

 ## Where to get additional help

 Talk to us!
 You are more than welcome to arrange to meet to discuss issues related to the course during lab sessions or by appointment.
 The lab sessions are also facilitated by a team of our PhD students who are experts in the deep learning / differentiable programming field in their own right (many of them have published work in this space, or are close to achieving that).
-I can be reached by [email](mailto:jsh2@ecs.soton.ac.uk) ~~or by coming to find me in my office (32/4043)~~ or in Teams.
+We can be reached by [email](mailto:kf2u17@ecs.soton.ac.uk) or [email](mailto:jsh2@ecs.soton.ac.uk)